1 of 4

 Barrow is used to curating a feel and paying close attention to detail.
 She previously worked in New York City for James Beard Award-nominated chefs Ken Oringer and Jamie Bissonnette at Toro, and Gabrielle Hamilton at Prune.

-A Williamsburg native, she first moved to Richmond to attend VCU.
-The history buff later landed in Boston and got her first industry gig, working aboard a Vietnamese food truck.
+A Williamsburg native, she originally moved to Richmond to attend VCU.
+The history buff later landed in Boston and got her first industry stint, working aboard a Vietnamese food truck.

 “That kind of, like, gave me the itch for working in kitchens,” she says.
 “I was in my 20s, and it was exciting and invigorating, and the scene was sort of just taking off.
 Once I started working in kitchens, and working on the line, I realized I’m very good at multitasking and when it’s good, it’s like a ballet, and I loved the energy of it.
 I had the opportunity to work for some great chefs who were incredible mentors.”